krow17/Going-Up/README.md

 # How to play
 Made with HTC Vive in mind, but can be played without.
+Vive configuration should be for Room-Space, with a regularly-shpaed play area.
 Navigation is achieved by using an Xbox One or similarly mapped PS4 controller.

 REQUIREMENTS FOR USING VIVE:
 GPU: Nvidia GeForce GTX 970, AMD Radeon R9 290 equivalent or better